Guys! It’s about time I put together a post with all my recommendations for products, tools and accessories that can help with your Fiddle Leaf Fig.

 If you haven’t heard me bang on about how important light is for Fiddle Leafs, you’re about to!
 Light really is one of the most underrated aspect of care for this plant.
 The more light they get, the healthier they’ll be, the more able they will be able to fight pests and issues and the better they will grow!

 If you’re unable to give your plant adequate light (or would just like to help it live its best life), using a grow light is ideal.
-Give this one a try – the bulb can be placed in any regular lamp or pendant fixture, as long as it’s close enough to the plant.

 You can also read more info and instructions on how to use grow lights here.